AndreiKapranov-cloud/invoice/README.md

+ The project consists of two tasks:
+ First task:
  1.Create visualforce page that will generate a PDF page with data based on Opportunity.
 The header contains info about our company from settings of our organization.
 In the 'Bill To' section the info about the client must be displayed.The info comes from Opportunity Contact Role